 Our First Purchase: Hazeland

 Within Hazeland there exist approximately 10 acres of ancient woodland which needs protection.
 We are likely to lose all the Ash trees which make up a significant percentage of the wood in the next few years, due to Ash Die Back.
-There are also two enormous pastures in which we plan to plant trees while allowing space for glades and biodiversity improvement.
-A third field will be left to rewild naturally.

 We’ve commissioned several ecological surveys which indicate that Hazeland is the site for several rare and endangered species.
 There are also a number of recently recorded, near UK-extinct species that we hope to attract back to the land, including nightingales and some species of woodland butterflies.
 We want to enhance the current ‘habitat mosaic’ which is a mixture of scrubland, grassland, woodland and wet woodland.